MissingDeadlines/iolite/iolite_docs/guides.rst

 Writing a custom scripting backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IOLITE's Lua integration is provided via a native plugin using the C API and the full implementation is available via our `public GitHub repository <https://github.com/MissingDeadlines/iolite/tree/main/iolite_lua_plugin>`_.
-If you're planning to roll your own custom scripting backend, the Lua implementation can serve as a great starting point.
+IOLITE's Lua integration is provided via a native plugin using the C API, and the full implementation is available via our `public GitHub repository <https://github.com/MissingDeadlines/iolite/tree/main/iolite_lua_plugin>`_.
+The Lua implementation can be a great starting point if you plan to roll your own custom scripting backend.